Search Contact information

 8. How can I get spreadsheet files in an out of matlab? - Have a look at the Matlab and spreadsheets page

-9. With matlab on SuSE linux I cannot input anything using the keyboard, but operations can be done by mouse - Try turning NUM LOCK off
+9. With matlab on linux I cannot input anything using the keyboard, but operations can be done by mouse - Try turning NUM LOCK off

 10. How can I put a variable's value into the title? - try something like "title(sprintf('The value of x is %g',x))"